 Security & Safety

-Sleeping in any airport can include a certain level of risk, especially when you are travelling alone.
-With that being said, there are precautions you can take to ensure your airport sleepover is safer.
+Sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s essential to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Munich Airport in the form below.
+To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Munich Airport.